 Talk about a small world – I used to go to that same restaurant long before Jack and I met, and we’ve often wondered if our paths had crossed back then – not realizing that we would someday be married to each other!
 It was a great place to go – a cool and funky atmosphere, a lively crowd, and lines of people out the door waiting for their turn to eat some great Mexican food.

 Whenever Jack cooks Mexican food, he draws inspiration from his days working at The Edgewater.
-This hot sauce – which is based on the Rocket Fuel made and served there – rivals some of the best that is out on the market these days.
-It’s a versatile (but hot!) ingredient to have on hand when you’re preparing your own Mexican dishes such as queso, enchiladas, or quesadillas – or if you just happen to like hot sauce on your food.
+This homemade hot sauce – which is based on the Rocket Fuel made and served there – rivals some of the best that is out on the market these days.
+It’s a versatile (but hot!) ingredient to have on hand when you’re preparing your own Mexican dishes such as queso, enchiladas, or chimichangas – or if you just happen to like hot sauce on your food.
 This sauce uses a combination of peppers and seasonings to give it some heat, as well as some fruit to lend some natural sweetness.

 If you like a sweeter hot sauce, you can add an additional pear or fruit (mango, peach, etc.) before cooking.